Guarantee, conditions of sale, general advice on training, care

 Nails need the ocassional clip, be careful not to clip back past the quick, you can see where it starts, just look closely.

-The lump that forms under the tummy scar on female pups is totally normal, it will be about the size of a cherry tomato and hard to touch, it will dissapear as puppy grows and is no problem.
+The lump that forms under the tummy scar on female pups is totally normal, it will be about the size of a small cherry tomato and hard to touch, it will disapear as puppy grows and is no problem.

 Male pups do not have this lump.